 Usually these materials are collected by your installer and left at your trash collection site.
 Check with your retailer before the day of installation, so you’re clear about the cleanup, if there are added costs to do so, and ask about the plan for carpet remnants.

 What to know and do during installation day:

 Installation day requires your presence.

 Be prepared to be at home the day of installation and be available in case the installation crew has questions.
 Your presence will ensure that the correct carpet is installed in the right areas.
 Because it is difficult to estimate the length and circumstances of each job, some installers may not be able to give you an exact time of arrival.
 We suggest you be flexible and keep in touch with your retailer/installers.

 Your installers will use a variety of tools and techniques that can make the work area hazardous.
 Please make sure that your children and pets are kept out of the work area on installation day.

-Don’t forget the walk-thru
+Don’t forget the walkthrough

-We recommend that, prior to the completion of the installation; you walk thru the job with the chief installer.
+We recommend that, prior to the completion of the installation; you walk through the job with the chief installer.
 This will give you the opportunity to ask questions and be clear on any final details.